brenopolanski/notifier-for-udacity-reviewer/README.md

 ---

-**IMPORTANT NOTICE:** The API is going to be shut down and the `extension` will become inactive in the following months.
+:warning: **IMPORTANT NOTICE:** The API is going to be shut down and the `extension` will become inactive in the following months.
 You should no longer use the `extension` alongside any official Udacity mentor dashboard features.

+---

 Displays projects for review.